M-watermelon/WatermelonBlog/_posts/2023-05-21-Catching-up.md

 - Installed a new home button on my Iphone 6s plus
 - Attended Harvard Women in Computer Science (WiCS) virtual WiCS Workshop
 - Further DWM configs and Arch linux ricing on my thinkpad
-- Nintendo 3ds homebrew and developing a jailbreaking hobby
+- Nintendo 3ds homebrew
-- Nintendo Switch jailbreaking and Yuzu setup
+- Nintendo Switch tinkering and Yuzu setup
 - Formed a cybersecurity and hackathon team
 - Competed in PicoCTF 2023 - Team pwned by penguins, 118th place in the US
 - Participated in a nearby high school's hackathon